gosub-com/Zurfur/README.md

 support multi-threading only via web workers and message passing.
 Each web worker has its own address space, so everything appears to be single threaded.

-#### Discussion

-It's hard to do multi-threading with speed and memory safety.
-Once we drop multi-threading, we can make things fast and memory safe:

-* Interfaces can be implemented with fat pointers that won't tear
-* Spans can be stored on the heap, also without tearing
-* Garbage collection can use reference counting without an interlock

 JavaScript has done pretty well with the single threaded model.
 IO is async and doesn't block.
 Long CPU bound tasks can be offloaded to a web worker.
 Even Windows uses a single threaded model for user interface objects.

-TBD: Mutable static data is not allowed.
-This allows us to safely add threads in the future since there won't be any way for a function to have access to mutable data used by another thread.

 ## Raw Pointers